jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/5-Control/5-1-Control-Trajectory-Tracking/2023-01-08-Project-Submission-Q&A.md

-# Project 4.1: Control and Trajectory Tracking
+# Project 5.1: Control and Trajectory Tracking
 ## Project Submission Q&A
 #### By Jonathan L. Moran (jonathan.moran107@gmail.com)
+From the Self-Driving Car Engineer Nanodegree offered by Udacity.

-## Introduction
+## Objectivs
-_Answer the following discussion questions Q1-Q5._
+* Answer the following discussion questions Q1-Q5.

 ## Discussion Q&A
 ### Q1.
 Add the plots to your report and explain them (describe what you see).